Dr. G.R. Damodaran College of Science

-Dr G R Damodaran College of Science (GRD College) is an ISO 9001:2015 certified institution in Coimbatore, Tamil Nadu, India.
+Dr. G.R.
+Damodaran College of Science, also known as GRD College, is an ISO 9001:2015 certified institution in Coimbatore, Tamil Nadu, India.

 History

 The college was started in 1988.
 It was granted autonomy by the UGC in 2004.
 It was re-accredited by NAAC with A Grade in 2009.
 The academicians follow a mentor-steward spectrum of pedagogical engagement.

 Courses

 The college offers 15 undergraduate courses including arts and science courses, and 16 postgraduate courses.

 GRD School of Commerce and International Business (GRDSCIB)

 The school offers a two-year MIB programme.
 The program is designed with the objective to provide training that suits to industry demands.
 The department also offers an advanced one-year PG diploma program in Project Management/Program and Portfolio Management, Human Resource Management, Enterprise Resource Planning, and International Business.

 MIB students can procure one of these PG diploma programmes during their Masters program for advanced standing.

 Activities

 Activities include student-directed personality development programs, panel discussions, webinars, industrial visits, outstation seminars, boot camps, seminars, workshops, paper presentations, guest lectures, organizing annual function day, short-term ICT courses, and other relevant certificate programs.